A Unified approach to Infinitesimal Freeness with Amalgamation: Operator Valued Infinitesimal Probability

-In this subsection, we first recall the definition of operator-valued version of infinitesimal probability spaces and the notion of infinitesimal freeness in operator-valued sense.
-Also, we will introduce ``upper triangular probability spaces", which provide us with a different perspective on operator-valued infinitesimal freeness.
-This idea is inspired by \cite{belinschi2012free} and \cite{fevrier2010infinitesimal}.
+In this subsection, we will begin by reviewing the definition of operator-valued infinitesimal probability spaces and the concept of infinitesimal freeness in the operator-valued setting.
+Additionally, we will introduce the notion of upper triangular probability spaces, which offers an alternative viewpoint on OVI freeness.
+This idea is inspired by \cite{BGN}.
+A crucial difference here is that we replace $\mathcal{A}$ by $\widetilde{\mathcal{A}}$; this is the part that was missing in \cite[Remark 4.8]{fevrier2010infinitesimal}.

-Let $(\mathcal{A},\mathcal{B},\mathbb{E})$ be an operator-valued probability space (see \cite{ast}).
-Let $\mathbb{E}':\mathcal{A}\rightarrow \mathcal{B}$ be a linear map such that $\mathbb{E}'(1)=0$ and
+Let $(\mathcal{A},\mathcal{B},E)$ be an operator-valued probability space (see \cite{ast}).
+Let $E':\mathcal{A}\rightarrow \mathcal{B}$ be a linear map such that $E'(1)=0$ and